Physical Signs of Meth Abuse

 9. Anxiety and Habitual Face-Picking

-Lots of meth users show skin sores because they pick their skin as a nervous tic in response to the intense anxiety caused by dopamine depletion.
+Lots of methamphetamine users show skin sores because they pick their skin as a nervous tic in response to the intense anxiety caused by dopamine depletion.
 Some people who are addicted to meth report scratching and picking because the drugs make them feel as if bugs are crawling all over their bodies.

 Get Help for Meth Addiction Today